-Persons with Disabilities Act."
-As proposed by the IPA in Docket No. 22-0231 and affirmed by the Commission in approving the Agency's 2022 Plan, project labor agreement submittals must also include a description of the actual efforts the entity will take or has taken to achieve "goals for apprenticeship hours to be performed by minorities and women and [] goals for total hours to be performed by underrepresented minorities and women."225 Setting goals is an important step toward progress, but without the ability to review whether robust efforts are being made to recruit more minorities and women into apprenticeships or training programs, the Agency has no insight into industry trends, challenges in meeting those goals, or other important signals related to the Agency's expanded role in monitoring and improving equity in the clean energy sector.226
+One exception regarding developing minimum project labor agreement terms concerns "provisions for minorities and women, as defined under the Business Enterprise for Minorities, Women, and Persons with Disabilities Act." -As proposed by the IPA in Docket No. 22-0231 and affirmed by the Commission in approving the Agency's 2022 Plan, project labor agreement submittals must also include a description of the actual efforts the entity will take or has taken to achieve "goals for apprenticeship hours to be performed by minorities and women and [] goals for total hours to be performed by underrepresented minorities and women."
+Setting goals is an important step toward progress, but without the ability to review whether robust efforts are being made to recruit more minorities and women into apprenticeships or training programs, the Agency has no insight into industry trends, challenges in meeting those goals, or other important signals related to the Agency's expanded role in monitoring and improving equity in the clean energy sector.
+Sector 234

 The IPA Act requires the Agency to "encourage participating projects to use a diverse and equitable workforce and a diverse set of contractors."
 Under subparagraph (P) of Section 1-75(c)(1), the Agency must optimize the procurement of RECs from utility-scale projects located in communities eligible to receive Energy Transition Community Grants.
 To "optimize" procurement from those areas, the Agency proposes that bids received through competitive procurements for proposed projects located in Energy Transition Community Grant communities would receive a downward price adjustment of 10% of the lowest bid received for use in ranking bids received, thus making those bids more competitive on the basis of price.
-For example, if the bidder of a project located in an Energy Transition Community submits a strike price of \$65 and the lowest bid received is \$50, then the Energy Transition Community Grant bidder would receive a downward price adjustment in its bid of \$5 (10% of \$50).
-The price adjusted bid of \$60 would be evaluated against all other bids, and if selected the Energy Transition Community Grant bidder would receive the initial bid price of \$65.
-This price adjustment will provide an opportunity to "optimize" the procurement of Energy Transition Community Grants through a competitive process.
+For example, if the bidder of a project located in an Energy Transition Community Grant community submits a Strike Pricestrike price of \$65 and the lowest bid received is \$50, then the Energy Transition Community Grant bidder would receive a downward price adjustment in its bid of \$5 (10% of \$50).
+The price adjusted bid of \$60 would be evaluated against all other bids, and if selected the Energy Transition Community Grant bidder would receive the initial bid price of \$65. -This price adjustment will provide an opportunity to "optimize" the procurement of Energy Transition Community Grants through a competitive process.